tsurdilo/my-temporal-dockercompose/README.md

 ## Deploying via auto setup

 Temporal builds include the [auto-setup](https://hub.docker.com/r/temporalio/auto-setup) image which is a convenience way to run server in a single container.
 It also includes a [startup script](https://github.com/temporalio/docker-builds/blob/main/docker/auto-setup.sh) which set things up like schemas (default and visibility), default namespace, default search attributes etc.
-The downside of using this image is that [all Temporal services run in a single container](https://github.com/temporalio/docker-builds/blob/main/docker/start-temporal.sh#L15) and they cannot be individually scaled etc. This setup is typically not recommended in prod envs.
+The downside of using this image is that [all Temporal services run in a single container](https://github.com/temporalio/docker-builds/blob/main/docker/start-temporal.sh#L15) and they cannot be individually scaled etc. To make things little worse this startup script also runs in a single process.
+This setup is typically not recommended in prod envs.

 ### How to start
 In the main repo dir run: